A lady looks down at MAchu Picchu from a distance.

 I think the scenery gave me Clif Bar cravings…

 Besides the fruit, the goodie bag had a lot of empty calories.
 You might want to pack some snacks that offer more of a nutritional boost.
-I am a huge fan of these trail mixes and also of these protein bars.
+I am a huge fan of this trail mix (you can get individually wrapped ones at Costco) and also of these protein bars.

 5) Camera